Team Building vs. Team Recreation

 I’m all for fun.
 In fact, the fun factor is always a part of any business team building simulations that my company (Executive Oasis International) offers.
 When I am organizing a retreat, I always make sure that there is some recreation and entertainment built in.
 BUT…there is a disturbing trend in corporations and I am going to address it in a number of blog entries.

 Many organizations treat the terms team building and team recreation as if they are interchangeable.
 They aren’t and it is important to understand the differences.
 The key is to determine what you require and articulate this clearly to your assistant or the person who will be contacting prospective suppliers on behalf or your organization.
-Here is a tool that will help your administative assistant or coordinator pinpoint what you company requires.
+Here is a tool that will help your administrative assistant or coordinator pinpoint what your company requires.

 Free Team Building Planner & Selection Tool [.DOC]